Foiled: Release and promotion

 The version of the album released in Europe contains the bonus tracks "Independently Happy" and "Chameleon Boy", from Consent to Treatment and History for Sale, respectively, but does not contain the hidden track "It's Just Me".
 Later versions of the album feature a re-recorded version of the song "Calling You" as the final track.
-Foiled was Blue October’s final album to be released on cassette, and also their last to not be released on vinyl.
+Foiled was Blue October's final album to be released on cassette.
+In 2026, a red and blue marble vinyl version of Foiled was released as part of the Collected Series 2006–2011 box set along with the albums Approaching Normal, Any Man in America and Teach Your Baby Well.
+The Foiled album was also released on vinyl as a stand-alone double LP in four different variants: standard black, silver marble, galaxy blue, and smokey translucent deluxe edition which also includes three bonus tracks.

 A premium version of the album, Foiled for the Last Time, was released on September 25, 2007, which includes fourteen of the Live at Stubb's tracks as well as a new version of "Calling You" and two remixes of "X Amount of Words".

 Foiled remains Blue October's best-selling and most popular album, with the two hit singles "Hate Me" and "Into the Ocean" being Blue October's most popular and recognizable songs, which have become rock radio and concert staples for the band.
 Although Blue October had been touring and releasing albums for eleven years prior to the release of the album, Foiled put them on the map and resulted in a surge in popularity for the band.
-For the next ten years, each of the band's subsequent albums would chart in the top 20, and the band continues to perform sold out tours.
+For the next ten years, each of the band's subsequent albums would chart in the top 20, and the band continues to perform sold-out tours.

 In 2020, Blue October's tour was canceled due to the COVID-19 pandemic.
 On April 17, 2020, frontman Justin Furstenfeld performed two sold-out back-to-back online concerts on Stageit, in which he performed the Foiled album in its entirety.
+In 2026, for the 20th anniversary of Foiled, Blue October released the album on vinyl and plans to embark on a tour of Europe and North America in which they play the album in its entirety at each concert.
+The deluxe edition of the album included two of the bonus tracks originally released with Foiled for the Last Time as well as an acoustic version of "Hate Me" that was only previously available as a limited edition single or as a b-side on the "Hate Me" CD single.

 Track listing

 All tracks written by Justin Furstenfeld except for tracks 1, 10, and 13, co-written by Matt Noveskey, Patrick Sugg, and C.B.
 Hudson, respectively.

+Note: Official music videos for "Congratulations", "18th Floor Balcony" and "She's My Ride Home" were released in 2026.